One or Both Feet That Are Turned Inward (Clubfoot) in Children: What to Know

 • Your child has a fever.

-• Your child seems to be in pain.
+• Your child is in pain.

 Get help right away if: